Our 401(k) plan solution makes plan design easier for you and retirement savings more accessible for your clients.

 Compliance testing.
 Ubiquity's team of compliance experts performs annual plan compliance nondiscrimination testing.

 Filing and reporting.
-We help business owners stay on top of required documentation—like IRS Form 5500, plan document preparation and filing, participant disclosures, QDIA, and annual plan notifications.
+We help business owners stay on top of required documentation—like IRS Form 5500, plan document preparation and filing, participant disclosures, Qualified Default Investment Alternative (QDIA), and annual plan notifications.

 Dedicated phone number.
 There's a team of people just a phone call away if you or your clients have a question.